redis/redis-om-python/README.md

 ## 💡 Why Redis OM?

-Redis OM provides high-level abstractions for using Redis in Python, making it easy to model and query your Redis domain objects.
+Redis OM provides high-level abstractions that make it easy to model and query data in Redis with modern Python applications.

 This **preview** release contains the following features: